occultist-dev/.github/profile/README.md

 The Occultist framework is a work in progress fullstack SSR Javascript framework will achieve many of the features touted by other modern Javascript frameworks and more.
 Occultist is different in that a build process can be optional, it encourages RESTful solutions, it provides fine control over HTTP caching and content type negotiation can be used to integrate specialized content types alongside Occultist's primary content type of JSON-LD.

-The Occultist framework consists of the following components
+The Occultist framework consists of the following components.
 <dl>
   <dt><a href="https://mithril.js.org">Mithril</a></dt>
   <dd>A small and stable vdom library which can render to HTML and control the DOM.
 This project is independent of the Occultist project but is an important component.</dd>